cfc-ray/L1-Crazyflie/README.md

 ## Integration with existing work

-It is very straightforward to integrate L1-Crazyflie into a current project!
+It is very straightforward to integrate L1-Crazyflie into a current project.
 The L1 controller is implemented as an out-of-tree controller in the firmware, so it can be used with any flight control scripts.
-Simply switch the active low level controller by switching the ```'stabilizer/controller'``` parameter to ```5```, and the L1 Adaptive Control will be activated.
+Simply change the active low level controller by switching the ```'stabilizer/controller'``` parameter to ```5```, and the L1 Adaptive Control will be activated.

 ## License
 Please read the license attached to this repository